openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 * iso

-  * This folder needs to contain a single ISO image for FuelWeb.
+  * This folder needs to contain a single ISO image for Fuel.
 Once you download ISO from the portal, copy or move it into this directory

 * config.sh